Skip to content

 If there was no device-lead present, in this case, the TR could be attributed to the dilated tricuspid annulus, which is a common finding in patients with long-standing atrial fibrillation and severely dilated atria.
 However, a crucial question arises when a device lead is present; is the lead responsible for the regurgitation’s “presence” or “severity”?
 Answering this question has obvious clinical and management implications, especially in a patient with signs and symptoms of right heart failure.

-Tricuspid Valve is a complex structure with significant variability.
-It usually comprises three leaflets, but it can have two, three, four or even five leaflets.
-The Septal (S) leaflet is the longest; the Anterior (A) leaflet is the largest, and the posterior (P) leaflet is the smallest.
-On echocardiogram, TV should be thoroughly interrogated in every available view to localise the affected leaflets.
-However, the three most important views on 2D echocardiography are the RV inflow, short-axis and the apical 4-chamber views.
+The tricuspid valve is a complex structure with significant variability in its anatomy.
+Typically, it consists of three leaflets – anterior, posterior, and septal – but variations with two, four, or even five leaflets can also be found.
+The septal leaflet is the longest, the anterior leaflet is the largest, and the posterior leaflet is the smallest.
+To accurately localize the affected leaflets on echocardiogram, the tricuspid valve should be thoroughly interrogated in every available view.
+However, the three most essential 2D echocardiography views for examining the tricuspid valve are the right ventricular (RV) inflow, short-axis, and apical 4-chamber views.

-Video-17: The above video shows that the pacemaker lead is situated infero-posteriorly, which correlates with CXR images.
-The lead should ideally be situated in the middle of the tricuspid valve, in between the commissures.
-This is another clue, as the CIED-lead is most likely contributing to the pathology, i.e. severe tricuspid regurgitation.
+Video-17: The video above illustrates that the pacemaker lead is positioned in an infero-posterior location, which is consistent with the CXR images.
+Ideally, the lead should be situated in the centre of the tricuspid valve, between the commissures.
+This observation serves as another clue, suggesting that the CIED-lead likely plays a role in developing severe tricuspid regurgitation.

-Based on the information acquired on multiple imaging modalities and symptoms, the patient was offered surgery as the right ventricle function was well-preserved despite dilatation.
-Surgery confirmed that the pacemaker lead had perforated through the most inferior part of the septal leaflet, next to the postero-septal commissure.
-The lead was embedded in the leaflet and fixed in place.
-The atrial portion of the lead was also fibrosed in place at the cavo-atrial junction.
+Based on the comprehensive information gathered from multiple imaging modalities and the patient’s symptoms, surgery was offered as a viable option, given that the right ventricular function remained well-preserved despite dilatation.
+During the surgical procedure, it was confirmed that the pacemaker lead had perforated the most inferior part of the septal leaflet adjacent to the postero-septal commissure.
+The lead was found embedded in the leaflet and firmly fixed in place.
+Additionally, the atrial portion of the lead had become fibrosed in place at the cavo-atrial junction.

-He had a bioprosthetic tricuspid valve replacement with excellent outcomes.
-Three months after the surgery, he could exercise on Bruce Protocol for 9 minutes and 34 seconds during rehabilitation!
-Three years on, he walks daily for 5-10 Kms with no cardiac limitations.
+The patient underwent a successful bioprosthetic tricuspid valve replacement with excellent results.
+Three months post-surgery, he exercised for 9 minutes and 34 seconds on the Bruce Protocol during rehabilitation.
+Remarkably, three years after the procedure, he continues to walk daily for 5-10 kilometres without any cardiac limitations.

 Conclusion: